yaolaiyaoqu/iso8583/README.md

 `syntax: message, err = obj:Pack(data)`

 Pack iso8583 data to message.
+In case of failures, returns `nil` and a string describing the error.

 [Back to TOC](#table-of-contents)